Leilamag/C-Programming/02-First-Code.md

 # Running a program

-Whenever you want to run a program you write in C you do 2 things;
+Whenever I want to run a program I write in C, I do 2 things;
 - Building a program or compiling a program.
 Build your C file first, with this the code is translated to machine code or computer code so it can execute it.
 - Run or execute the program.